 Friends of Mossawa is a US based sister organization of the Mossawa Center in Israel.

-We aim to provide a platform and voice for the Palestinian Arab citizens of Israel in North America to be able to affect the conversation surrounding the Israeli-Palestinian conflict and peace process.
+We provide a platform and voice for the Arab Palestinian citizens of Israel in North America in order to influence public discourse surrounding the Israeli-Palestinian conflict and peace process.

-We work to raise awareness among the American public about the inequality and discrimination facing the Palestinian Arab community in Israel.
+We work to raise awareness among the North American public about the inequality and discrimination facing the Palestinian Arab community in Israel.